maryami66/constrained_gb/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU AFFERO GENERAL PUBLIC LICENSE License.
+Distributed under the GNU AFFERO GENERAL PUBLIC LICENSE License v3 or later (GPLv3+).
 See `LICENSE` for more information.